 - let your garden go a little wild

 - create linear features such as hedgerows and treelines

 - keep cats indoors at night

 By monitoring bats we can discover factors that are important for their survival.
 Take part in the National Bat Monitoring Programme by observing these fascinating mammals in your local area.

 Encourage Swifts into your garden

-Visit our Save Our Swifts project for more information.
+Visit our Save our amazing swifts project for more information.

 Gardens are great places for all the family to enjoy and share.
 Regardless of what you want from your garden, it can still be welcoming and friendly for wildlife.
 Barrett Homes and the RSPB have created a guide containing some practical advice to start you on your journey to giving nature a home in your garden.
 If you’ve ever wondered what to plant, what features to use and how best to help nature on your own doorstep, this the guide will tell you:

 - basic steps on how to make your garden wildlife friendly